CSP Frequently Asked Questions

 • David Y. Yang, Professor of Economics, Harvard University

-Reading assignments are at an advanced level and often drawn from recent scholarship.
-Throughout the course, students are challenged to hone higher-order critical thinking and to engage with multiple perspectives.
+Throughout the program, students are challenged to hone higher-order critical thinking and to engage with multiple perspectives.

-The CSP also provides students with a chance to meet like-minded peers with an interest in China, U.S.–China relations, and/or global perspectives.
-As a student-centered course, a strong emphasis is placed on encouraging students to share and appreciate the diverse perspectives that each student brings to the CSP learning community.
-We hope to facilitate an ongoing CSP alumni network, which could be valuable throughout the college years and beyond.
+The CSP also provides students with a chance to meet like-minded peers with an interest in China, U.S.–China relations, and global issues.
+As a student-centered course, a strong emphasis is placed on encouraging students to share and appreciate the diverse perspectives that they themselves bring to the CSP learning community.
+We encourage alumni to maintain an ongoing CSP alumni network, which could be valuable throughout the college years and beyond.

 Q: Is financial aid available?